Matthew Devotional Commentary

 Matthew 13:9

 God sent His only begotten Son into the world, and He expects us to listen to Him.
-God speaks to us through His Word - His living Word (the Lord Jesus Christ), and His written Word (the Holy Scriptures), and God has called us to hear Him because faith comes by hearing and hearing from the Word of God.
+God speaks to us through His living Word (the Lord Jesus Christ), and His written Word (the Holy Scriptures), and God has called us to hear Him because faith comes by hearing and hearing from the Word of God.
 And many times in Scripture we are admonished: "He who hath ears to hear, let him hear."

 Matthew 13:12